Skip to main content

 For women, estrogen is a key stabilizing force on the hypothalamic thermoregulatory center.
 During the reproductive years, its predictable cyclical pattern helps maintain a stable thermal set-point.
 As a woman enters perimenopause, the ovaries’ production of estrogen becomes erratic and eventually declines significantly.

 This withdrawal of estrogen’s steadying hand causes the neurons in the hypothalamus to become hypersensitive.
 The thermostat effectively narrows its range of what it considers “normal.”
-Consequently, very small, previously unnoticed fluctuations in core can be misinterpreted by the brain as a sign of overheating.
+Consequently, very small, previously unnoticed fluctuations in core body temperature can be misinterpreted by the brain as a sign of overheating.

 In response, the hypothalamus initiates a powerful, full-body heat-dissipation response ∞ blood vessels in the skin rapidly dilate, creating a “flush,” and sweat glands are activated.
 This is the biological reality of a hot flash, a neurological false alarm triggered by hormonal change.